-'The Church of England is the largest steward of England's built heritage through its network of 16,000 parish churches.
-Among these are 45% of England's grade I listed buildings, showing just how special these buildings are'.
+The Church of England is the largest steward of England's built heritage through its network of 16,000 parish churches.
+Among these are 45% of England's grade I listed buildings, showing just how special these buildings are'.4

 There is increasing focus on the sustainable use and management of church buildings.
-This includes for the first time the government commissioning a report and launching a subsequent pilot scheme based on the recommendations in the report, Taylor Review.
+This includes, for the first time, the government commissioning the Taylor Review report (2017) and launching a subsequent pilot scheme (2018-2020) based on its recommendations.
+Also, the government commissioned Kruger report, Levelling Up Our Communities, 2020, which explicitly states the value of faith communities during the COVID pandemic.

 Research includes: